PavelMiit/GitBashHW_Checklist_Bugreport/README.md

-homework from the QA course
+there is a homework for terminal and gitbash completed within the QA course